ETSC – Improving the Road Safety of E-scooters, November 2024

 June 27th, 2024|Categories: Knowledge|

-The European Council has published a special Report titled ‘Reaching EU road safety objectives – Time to move up a gear’, which provides an in-depth examination of the current state of play and trends in road safety in the EU.
+The European Court of Auditors has published a special Report titled ‘Reaching EU Road Safety Objectives – Time to move up a gear’, which provides an in-depth examination of the current state of play and trends in road safety in the EU.
 The text highlights the importance of investing on high-quality, resilient, and sustainable road infrastructure, and the related road safety planning obligations, as well as of interconnectivity and interoperability of data related to traffic to improve road safety management. pdf5

 June 21st, 2024|Categories: Knowledge, News|